Our Global Ambassadors

 Akua Obeng Forson

-Head of Department of Medical Laboratory Services, University of Ghana, Ghana
+Ghana, Head of Department of Medical Laboratory Services, University of Ghana

 I am the appointed Head of Department for the Department of Medical Laboratory Sciences, University of Ghana where I teach clinical microbiology associated with infectious diseases in Africa.
 I am also involved in the training of a critical mass of undergraduate, and postgraduate students, that also includes institutional research assistants.